RAF Matlaske

-Royal Air Force Matlaske or more simply RAF Matlaske is a former satellite station of the Royal Air Force to RAF Coltishall, situated near Matlaske in Norfolk, England.
+Royal Air Force Matlaske or more simply RAF Matlaske is a former Royal Air Force satellite station to RAF Coltishall, situated near Matlaske in Norfolk, England.

 History

 There was a small aerodrome, details of which are not known, at Matlaske before the war started, then the site was approved for requisition by the Air Ministry in August 1939, with construction works beginning in the summer of 1940.
 RAF Matlaske became operational in October 1940 as a satellite station to RAF Coltishall when Spitfires of No. 72 Squadron were briefly dispersed there.
 The airfield was grass-covered throughout its life and had two main landing runs, of which one was 1600.00 yd with the other being 1300.00 yd.

 Luftwaffe attack

 On 29 October 1940 the Luftwaffe attacked the airfield at Matlaske.
 This attack followed the bombing of RAF Coltishall two days before which had necessitated the re-location of some of the Spitfires of 72 Squadron to Matlaske.
 Five Dornier aircraft carried out the attack, strafing the base and causing damage to parked aircraft as well as inflicting several casualties to personnel.
 On 12 May 1941 the Luftwaffe attacked the base again but this time they bombed using Incendiary bombs.
 The attack had limited success with only minor damage caused and no personnel casualties.